Rice Idli (Hommade) (1 Serving) and Boiled Egg (1 Medium)

 Monitor Meal Timing

-Try to have your meal at regular intervals and avoid long gaps between meals to maintain stable blood sugar levels.
+Try to maintain consistent meal times and avoid long gaps between meals to help stabilize blood sugar levels throughout the day.

 Discover